IrekYkubov/Personal-account/README.md

 # Personal-account
 Personal-account
-A small project on a news portal
+### A small project on a news portal for the open code company